joaquinjgz/Fiware/README.md

 ---

+## 📖 Citation
+If you use this module, please cite it as:

+joaquin Garrido-Zafra, "FiwareFlow," GitHub.
+[Online].
+Available: https://github.com/joaquinjgz/Fiware.
+[Accessed: May 20, 2025].

+---

 ## 🧠 What is FIWARE?

 [FIWARE](https://www.fiware.org/) is an open-source platform enabling the creation of smart applications across domains such as Smart Cities, Energy, Healthcare, Industry, and more.
 It provides a suite of reusable components known as **Generic Enablers**, with the **Context Broker** at its core — enabling real-time context data management.